Search ImagingPixel for Images by Camera or Lens

 Contax

-• Contax 137 MA 35mm SLR Film Camera - Film Camera Review: The Contax 137 MA, an enhanced version of the Contax 137 MD, with full manual shutter speed control and 3 fps power drive.
+• Contax 137 MA (1982) 35mm SLR Film Camera - A highly capable 35mm aperture-priority SLR film camera, an upgrade to the 137 MD, with full manual shutter speed selection alongside automatic exposure, and a 3 fps integrated motor drive.

 Fuji